-- protected characteristics defined in the Equality Act 2010 of solicitors - · diversity characteristics of law firms - points of correlation between diversity considerations and fees that are payable to us each October.
+- protected characteristics defined in the Equality Act 2010 of solicitors - diversity characteristics of law firms.

 Our proposed income and budget summary for 2024-25

 Our financial year runs from 1 November to 31 October, and the table below shows our expected income summary, and total budget, for 2024-25.
 It also shows comparative information about our income and budget for 2023-24.